AnandShankarM/Python_projects/README.md

 2) Tipcalculator - A simple bill calculator project.
 3) Treasure Island - Way to casket of treasure.
 4) Rock paper scissors - Childhood OG Game.
-5) Treasure Island
+5) Hangman - Childhood game - Save the person
-6) Hangman - Childhood game - Save the person
+6) Password Generator
 7) Caesar_cipher - To encode or decode a message